When prophetic people should just know better

 There have been times where prophetic ministry, left to its own devices has gone wrong and people have felt greatly disappointed, hurt, frustrated or even mislead.

 I guess this is more to do with a prophetic ministry than a one-off or irregular prophetic gift.
-The latter is open to the judgment and consideration of the church as they weigh what is said, usually within the confines of a church meeting.
+The latter is open to the judgement and consideration of the church as they weigh what is said, usually within the confines of a church meeting.

 Irresponsibility has within it that sense of being a bit, ‘silly’ or reckless.
 It is where consequences and circumstances are not thought through properly.